mustardamus/lehm-bulvue/<%kebabCase projectName%>/docs/vue-bulma.md

       }
     }

-Make sure that you call `$stateMap` in the `created` callback.
+Make sure that you call `$mapState` in the `created` callback.
 That way you avoid Vue throwing an warning that the mapped field does not exist in `$data`.
-Otherwise just define it yourself and call `$stateMap` anywhere.
+Otherwise just define it yourself and call `$mapState` anywhere.

 Note that right now you only can access top level keypaths in the state.
-For example `this.$stateMap('userInfo.username')` will not work.
+For example `this.$mapState('userInfo.username')` will not work.
 Work in progress.